marvinjungre/realestatelib/README.md

 **Attributes**:
 - `propertyId`: Unique identifier for the property.
-- `expectedReturn`: Calculated rate of return on the property, derived from rental income, appreciation, expenses, and its initial value.
+- `expectedReturn`: Calculated rate of return on the property, derived from rental income, appreciation, expenses, or provide initial value.
 - `historicalReturns`: List of past returns (e.g., monthly rental income) for the asset.
 - `annualRentalIncome`: Yearly income generated from renting out the property.
 - `annualAppreciation`: Yearly increase in property value.